 WooCommerce One Page Checkout

 This plugin makes it possible to turn any page into a checkout page.
 It displays both product selection and checkout forms on a single page which makes it more comfortable for your customer to buy from these custom checkout pages.

 - Customers can add or remove products from their cart.

 - Customers can complete payment without leaving the page.

-- Gives customer faster checkout experience with less interruption.
+- Gives customers a faster checkout experience with less interruption.

 - Lots of inbuilt and custom WooCommerce checkout page templates.

-The checkout flow of your WooCommerce store helps to create a right impression on your shoppers.
-There are several factors including the type of products, customer preference, industry standards for which you want to make the process easy.
+The checkout flow of your WooCommerce store helps to create the right impression on your shoppers.
+There are several factors, including the type of products, customer preference, and industry standards for which you want to make the process easy.

 You started to get traffic to your WooCommerce store, but your sales are not increasing the way you expected.
 You noticed many people looking up your store.
 Now, you want to increase sales on your WooCommerce store.